trxe/notes-blog/content/computer-graphics.md

   - Perspective/Orthographic
   - Sets the FOV of the camera (field/clipping volume -- the region of the world in viewport)

 `MODELVIEW` actually is a combination of the modelling transformation first (to the world space), and the view transformation (to the eye/camera space). `PROJECTION` matrix brings this to the clip space, and so on.
-[Refer to Figure [\ref{GLtransformations}]].

 ## Spaces